🎅🏻 The Christmas Letters

-We finish the last few odds-and-ends together, with me taking instruction perfectly now, leaving the reindeer trail of carrots exactly where I’m told to even when I truly don’t think actual reindeer could reasonably get at them beneath the piano.
-We situate her handiwork beneath the tree, both of us cringing a little bit at the obscene pile.
-We’ve got more crap under our tree than Macy’s and every year we decide it has to stop, that it’s embarrassing and we’re spoiling them, and we even make the kids open everything before guests come over so we can hide the loot.
-But it’s still kind of wonderful and the two of us stand there and watch our Christmas glow in the tree lights for a minute.
+We finish the last few odds-and-ends together, with me taking instruction perfectly now, leaving the reindeer trail of carrots exactly where I’m told to even when I truly don’t think actual reindeer could reasonably get at them underneath the piano.
+We situate her handiwork beneath the tree, both of us cringing at the obscene pile.
+We’ve got more gifts under our tree than Macy’s, and every year we decide it has to stop, that it’s embarrassing and we’re spoiling them, and we even make the kids open everything before guests come over so we can hide the loot.
+But it’s still kind of wonderful, and the two of us stand there and watch our Christmas glow in the tree lights for a minute.

 Upstairs we check in on the soft faces of our impossibly beautiful children and, like cat burglars, sneak a single present – the biggest one, the “one from Santa” – to the end of each of their beds.
 We take turns and run the Santa drop-off commando style.
 One parent keeps “covering fire,” blocking the child’s view to the foot of the bed with their upper body while pretending to do the midnight kiss, the one where the child is sleeping, but might still feel the love somewhere down there in Sleepyville.
 The other parent, blocked from the child’s view, angles the Christmas present in a casual, but still pleasing Yuletide lack of symmetry like Santa would do himself.

 Then Melanie fixes it.

 Our hearts actually pound during these missions, because we know that if they wake we’re holding the terrible secret of Santa’s identity in our guilty, cat-burglar paws.
 That and the fact that we don’t really get out that much.
 Sneaking presents into the children’s rooms is like paintball for us.